shaz-r/shaz.com.au/src/content/thoughts/litmus-test.md

 90 mins.

-Those are arbitrary times I think are a good measure - and they include all the relevant requirements; documentation, code, tests, deployment, Q/A, A/B tests etc etc.
+These are arbitrary times I think are a good measure - and they include all the relevant requirements; documentation, code, tests, deployment, Q/A, A/B tests etc etc.

 These times are not ones you should aim for, but to start a conversation on where your teams productivity is at the moment and what would be the ideal.